DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - ✏️Infrastructure: The systems, tools, or networks used by the adversary to conduct the attack.
       - ✏️Capability: The techniques, tools, or methods used by the adversary to exploit vulnerabilities and achieve their goals.
       - ✏️Victim: The target of the attack, which could be a person, organization, system, or data.
-- 🔴**Visual, Agile, and Simple Threat (VAST)**: a threat modeling concept that integrates threat and risk management into an Agile programming environment on a scalable basis
+- 🔴**Visual, Agile, and Simple Threat (VAST)**: a threat modeling concept that integrates threat and risk management into an 📝Agile programming environment on a scalable basis
 - Part of the job of the security team is to identify threats, using different methods:
    - ✏️Focus on attackers: this is a useful method in specific situations;
     - e.g. suppose that a developer’s employment is terminated, and that post-offboarding and review of developer’s computer, a determination is made that the person was disgruntled and angry